What to Expect

-Sunday morning Bible study begins at 9:30am in either the fellowship hall or the library for adults and individual classrooms for the grades 12 and below.
-Our college students meet in the Bible Chair located in the building next to our church buidling.
+Sunday morning Bible study begins at 9:30am in the auditorium for adults and individual classrooms for the grades 12 and below.
+Our college students, Lions for Christ (LFC), meet in the Bible Chair located in the building next to our church buidling.
 Look for the Jesus graffiti on the side of building across the street from Texas A&M University - Commerce's Phase II dorms.

 Wednesday night begins in the auditorium at 7pm with songs, prayer, a brief devo lesson, invitation, closing prayer then dismissal to classes.
-The adult class remains in the auditorium while the college students go to the LFC and 12th grades and below head to individual classes off to either side of the auditorium.
+The adult class remains in the auditorium while the college students go to the Bible Chair next door and 12th grades and below head to individual classes off to either side of the auditorium.